pararang/nams-thesis-fuzzy-delphi/README.md

 streamlit run app.py
 ```

-This will launch the application in your default web browser where you can:
+This will launch the application in your default web browser, where you can:

 1. Upload a CSV file with survey data
 2. View the raw data and TFN conversion results